Boeing 767: Flight systems

-The 767 is equipped with three redundant hydraulic systems for operation of control surfaces, landing gear, and utility actuation systems.
-Each engine powers a separate hydraulic system, and the third system uses electric pumps.
-A ram air turbine provides power for basic controls in the event of an emergency.
-An early form of fly-by-wire is employed for spoiler operation, utilizing electric signaling instead of traditional control cables.
-The fly-by-wire system reduces weight and allows independent operation of individual spoilers.

 Interior

 The 767 features a twin-aisle cabin with a typical configuration of six abreast in business class and seven across in economy.
 The standard seven abreast, 2–3–2 economy class layout places approximately 87 percent of all seats at a window or aisle.
 As a result, the aircraft can be largely occupied before center seats need to be filled, and each passenger is no more than one seat from the aisle.
 It is possible to configure the aircraft with extra seats for up to an eight abreast configuration, but this is less common.

 The 767 interior introduced larger overhead bins and more lavatories per passenger than previous aircraft.
 The bins are wider to accommodate garment bags without folding, and strengthened for heavier carry-on items.
 A single, large galley is installed near the aft doors, allowing for more efficient meal service and simpler ground resupply.
 Passenger and service doors are an overhead plug type, which retract upwards, and commonly used doors can be equipped with an electric-assist system.

 In 2000, a 777-style interior, known as the Boeing Signature Interior, debuted on the 767-400ER.
 Subsequently, adopted for all new-build 767s, the Signature Interior features even larger overhead bins, indirect lighting, and sculpted, curved panels.
 The 767-400ER also received larger windows derived from the 777.
 Older 767s can be retrofitted with the Signature Interior.
 Some operators have adopted a simpler modification known as the Enhanced Interior, featuring curved ceiling panels and indirect lighting with minimal modification of cabin architecture, as well as aftermarket modifications such as the NuLook 767 package by Heath Tecna.